hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * [Azure AutoRest](https://github.com/Azure/autorest)
 * REST API Client Code generator (Found within [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ChristianResmaHelle.ApiClientCodeGenerator))

 In this blog, we are going to cover the popular and simple OpenAPI generator from [OpenAPI generator](https://openapi-generator.tech/) from soup to nuts.

 Let's get on with it!

 ### Generating Client Libraries using OpenAPI Generator:

-OpenAPI generator allows generation of API client libraries (SDK Generation), server stubs, documentation, and configuration automatically given an [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (both 2.0 and 3.0 are supported).
-This tool supports more than 50 programming languages and Dev ops tools.
+OpenAPI Generator tools allow generation of API client libraries (SDK Generation), server stubs, documentation, and configuration automatically, given an input of [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (support both 2.0 and 3.0 OpenAPI formats).
+This tool can generate more than 50 programming languages which can be consumed by various DevOps tools.

-This tool is available in various forms for usage:
+This tool is available in various forms based on the user's familiarity:

-* A downloadable and executable JAR file
+* A downloadable and executable JAR file that can be executed using Java Run Time tool.
-* Docker image
+* Docker image that can be executed inside a docker container.
-* Dependencies in Maven and  Gradle projects
+* Dependencies in Maven and  Gradle projects.
-* Node package manager (npm) package wrapper
+* Node package manager (npm) package wrapper.

 ![](/img/openapi-generator.png "OpenAPI Generator GitHub Page")